ailur-archives/burgerauth/README.md

 ## Ok, that's great, how do I host my own instance?

 First, replace the domains in the source code and templates with your own (a domain is required, not just an IP).
-Second, copy confit.ini.example to config.ini then tweak to your liking.
+Second, copy config.ini.example to config.ini then tweak to your liking.
 Third, run `go build`, and fourth, run `./burgerauth`.
 Read ERRORS.md to see how to handle server errors.

 ## What if I am a developer?